 Warranty accruals are based on the actual warranty experience rate for the past year for each product group and sales during the most recent warranty period.
-Warranty provisions/reversals, excluding the impact of foreign exchange, represented Nil of consumer electronic sales for the year ended September 30, 2015.
-The Company has a potential tax benefit resulting from non-capital losses carried forward, an undeducted pool of scientific research and experimental development expenditures and nonrefundable investment tax credits carried forward.
+Warranty provisions/reversals, excluding the impact of foreign exchange, represented Nil of consumer electronic sales for the quarter ended June 30, 2015.
+The Company has a potential tax benefit resulting from non-capital losses carried forward, an undeducted pool of scientific research and experimental development expenditures and non-refundable investment tax credits carried forward.
 In view of the history of net losses incurred, management is of the opinion that it is more likely than not that these tax assets will not be realized in the foreseeable future and hence, a full valuation allowance has been recorded against these future tax assets.
-Future tax assets are recorded on the balance sheets for our German operations.
+Accordingly, no future tax assets are recorded on the balance sheets.

 Large format battery sales have been generally comprised of prototype battery systems without warranties, with no rights of return or post-delivery obligations.
 Where warranties are required, these are negotiated on a case by case basis.
-For example, during the year, Electrovaya Company, registered in Delaware, agreed to settle for a nominal amount consisting of payments of \$75 by October 31, 2014, \$100 by April 30, 2015 and \$100 by December 15, 2015.
+For example, during the year, Electrovaya Company, registered in Delaware, agreed to settle for a nominal amount consisting of payments of \$75 by October 31, 2014, \$100 by April 30, 2015 and \$100 by September 1, 2015.